fjwright/Run-REDUCE-0/UserGuide.md

 which is selected by default.
 Selecting this option causes file input to be echoed to the `Input/Output Display` pane.
 (Note that a REDUCE source code file should end with `;end;` to avoid an error message.)
+This menu item is disabled unless REDUCE is running.

 ### Output to File...